wongweixiang/demo-react-app-2.0/README.md

 ## Features

 ### Home

-Lists the user's available wallets, and allows the user to send payments to their list of contacts (transactions are mocked in redux)
+Lists the user's available wallets, and allows the user to send payments to their list of contacts (transactions are mocked in browser cache)

 <table>
   <tr>